James Hasty: After football

 From 2001 to 2004, Hasty was an assistant football coach for Bellevue High School who won 4 straight State Championships in the state of Washington.
 In 2010, he rejoined the coaching staff of the Bellevue Wolverines as a defensive backs coach.
 The Bellevue Defensive Coordinator was headed by Chris Beak who had served in various coaching duties in the NFL himself.
 In September 2010, Chris Beak re-entered the NFL as an offensive assistant coach with the San Francisco 49ers.
-This led to his taking over as the Bellevue defensive coordinator, where he remained as of 2013.
+This led to his taking over as the Bellevue defensive coordinator, where he won another three state titles and a Sports Illustrated National Championship.

 He started working for ESPN as an NFL analyst on May 3, 2006, where he was also a college football analyst.